If you engage in a short sale or your mortgage lender forecloses on your home, there are some important tax implications that you'll want to consider.

 Short sales and foreclosures

 Both short sales and foreclosures are usually the result of a borrower’s inability to continue making mortgage payments.
-A short sale is where your mortgage lender allows you to sell the home for less than your outstanding loan balance and cancels your obligation to repay any remaining loan balance.
+A short sale is where your mortgage lender allows you to sell the home for less than your outstanding loan balance and cancels your obligation to repay the remainder of the loan.

 With a foreclosure, the mortgage lender will take possession of the home if it doesn’t receive scheduled mortgage payments over an extended period of time.
 Also, in many cases, the lender cancels your outstanding mortgage balance.
 Sometimes, this debt cancellation is taxable as ordinary income.